amunters/bitx40-raduino-v2/operating-instructions.md

 3 short presses - VFO/BFO frequency calibration

+  - in calibration mode, the vfo will be temporarily set to the low side of the IF, it will be set back to the original setting when the calibration procedure has been completed.
   - use another transceiver to generate a carrier at a known frequency (for example exactly 7100.000 kHz) (or ask a friend to transmit a carrier at a known frequency)
   - first set the VFO to exactly 7100.000 kHz in LSB mode